Massive Nonplanar Two-Loop Maximal Unitarity: Reduction of Integrals with Doubled Propagators

 \begin{thm} Let $I$ be a zero-dimensional ideal and $\mc Z(I)=\{\xi_1,\ldots,\xi_k\}$ be its zero locus.
 Denote $\mc O_i$ as the local ring of $\xi$, $\mc O_i=\{f/g\;|\;g(\xi_i)\not=0, f\in R,g\in R\}$, and $I\mc O_i$ as the ideal generated by $I$ in $O_i$.
 Then there is a set of {\it partition functions}, $e_1,\ldots,e_k$, each of which is an element in $R/I$, such that, \begin{enumerate} \item In $R/I$, $\sum_i e_i=1$, $e_i^2=e_i$ and $e_i e_j=0$ if $i\not=j$. \item $e_i \in I \mc O_j$ if $i\not =j$, and $e_i-1 \in I\mc O_i$. \end{enumerate} \end{thm}

-This theorem can be proven by construction \cite{MR2122859}.
+This theorem can be proved by construction \cite{MR2122859}.
 Then for each individual residue at $\xi_i$ \cite{MR2161985}, we have the result

 Explicitly, the partition functions $e_1,\dots,e_k$ can be constructed by the method of Lagrange interpolation.
 The computation via Bezoutian matrix method is realized in our package, \texttt{MathematicaM2}.
 We demonstrate this computation by a simple example before we return to generalized unitarity cuts of integrals with doubled propagators.
+To compare with the transform law method described in \cite{Sogaard:2013yga,Sogaard:2013fpa}, we present some one-loop and two-loop residues computations in Example 2, 3.

-\begin{example} Let $I=\langle (z_1+z_2)^2, z_2^2+z_1^2-2\rangle $.
+\begin{example} Let $I=\langle (z_1+z_2)^2, z_2^2+z_1^2-2\rangle$.
 There are two residues located at $\xi_1=(-1,1)$ and $\xi_2=(1,-1)$.
 Both residues are degenerate.
 From the Gr\"obner basis computation, the linear basis $\{p_i\}$ for $R/I$ is,

 The Bezoutian matrix is,

 Its determinant is $\det B = -2 y_1 z_1+2 y_2 z_2-2 y_1^2+2 z_2^2$.
 So after the polynomial division over the Gr\"obner basis of $I$, we have the dual basis,

 Consider the numerator $h=z_2^2$.
 From the dual basis structure, we immediately get decomposition,